GuillermoCAB/stripe-minimalistic-prototype/README.md

 ### 4 - Handle Form Submission & Cookie setup

-Here we store the previous saved data into a cookie to use afterwards, we could store this data on the `onChange` event as well if needed, but on this example made sense for me to wait until the user added all data and click to submit the form before storing it.
-Also we can store the data into a variable in a redux, context, localStorage, some API, or wherever we see fit, this is just one example using the cookie but we can go with some other approach here as needed.
+Here we store the previously saved data into a cookie to use afterward, we could store this data on the `onChange` event as well if needed, but in this example, it made sense for me to wait until the user added all data and click to submit the form before storing it.
+Also, we can store the data into a variable in a redux, context, localStorage, some API, or wherever we see fit, this is just one example using the cookie but we can go with some other approach here as needed.

 ```js
 const form = document.getElementById("payment-form");